Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 Richard Avedon described her process of looking at images critically: “Her ideas were always dominated by what she felt her public image should be.
 She would pore over the contact sheets for hours.
 She was always looking for what she called an ‘honest’ picture, a ‘real’ or ‘right’ picture.”
 Like any artist, she was also influenced by the work of previous artists in her field, particularly Betty Page, Clara Bow, Carole Lombard, and Rita Hayworth, who had all created unique characters that became recognizable, iconic, and perhaps most importantly, in demand, so they could market their creations in the film industry with a certain amount of input and power.
 There would then ensue a psychologically complex collaboration between the studio and the artists.
 This was a relationship that was often troubled, debilitating, and destructive for the actor, who was forced into recognizable types that were simplistic but commercially viable – a situation that persists to this day.
 In rare times this collaboration would result in work that was successful on all fronts, as was the case with Marlene Dietrich’s collaborations with Josef von Sternberg.

 Norma Jeane worked on Marilyn, but it was not a solitary artist’s creation happening in isolation.
 Rather, it was a process that required the input of creative people sympathetic to Monroe’s search for what she herself described as the “right picture.”
 The assumption that the vital visual vocabulary of Monroe’s persona was created by men in the studio system (even geniuses such as Billy Wilder), while she was a passive vehicle for male projections of female sexuality is a long accepted rhetorical strategy that is out of date.
 The creation of Marilyn was messy and at times transparently awkward, despite careful calculation by the studio system.
 It is that deliberate rawness of Marilyn improvising her creation that continues to be fascinating.
 Her films are, in one sense, documentaries of Norma Jeane creating Marilyn with her fellow actors as accomplices.
-In Billy Wilder’s work, T. S. Eliot’s “police in different voices” find themselves manifested in mid-20th century America, not as an academic cry of despair at modernity, as in Eliot’s work, but as a raucous cry of sensual delight in the presence of Marilyn.
 Yet the construction of “Marilyn” was by no means perfect.
 For that, we would have to look at Greta Garbo in Queen Christina (1933), where the personae and the person have fused perfectly together into an inscrutable mask.
 Unlike Garbo, Marilyn was modern: that is she was a self-created ongoing project that was existentially open-ended.
 As in jazz improvisation or abstract expressionist painting (both contemporaneous with her major output in film), the process of creating a character – including the missteps - were a part of the journey and contributed substantially to its construction and its final emotional effect as a finished work.

 There are three distinct voices in the photograph: Norma Jeane’s as she plays Marilyn, Marilyn’s as she plays Rose Loomis, and Gene Korman’s as he uses the conventions of glamour photography in 1953 that, in a pedestrian manner, attempt to mimic the film’s high contrast lighting and glossy texture.
 From this assessment, we can surmise that the true creative genesis of this photograph does not belong to the photographer but to the subject, Norma Jeane, as she creates two characters simultaneously and fleshes them out so brilliantly that it appears nothing is being photographed but a young woman in an evening dress.
-Korman’s photograph is highly complex in terms of its content, but formally, it conforms to the traditional aesthetics of studio glamour photography from the period, well within the conventions set in place by the studios that were in the business of manufacturing entertainment and marketing personalities.
+Korman’s photograph conforms to the traditional aesthetics of studio glamour photography from the period, well within the conventions set in place by the studios that were in the business of manufacturing entertainment and marketing personalities.
 All we need to do to see the limitations of Korman’s photograph is to look at Richard Avedon’s brilliant image made in 1957 of the actress, also in an evening dress, lost in thought, or perhaps preparing to step into “Marilyn.”
 The studio system had little time for such delicate matters, sometimes called art, found in Avedon’s photograph.
-They called themselves - then and now - an “entertainment industry” and they had the formula down.
+They called themselves - then and now - an “entertainment industry” and they had the formula that they knew would always work.
 Put simply it was, as Norman Mailer quotes Daryl Zanuck, head of 20th Century Fox through the postwar years: “Make good shit.”

 “Why did you start with the Death Series?